 The Brazilian companies’ activities in the State of Pará are duly licensed by the competent environmental agency, the State Secretariat for the Environment and Sustainability – SEMAS, and the companies regularly report on their environmental performance as determined by the current legislation and the licenses granted by the environmental agency.

 Regarding the heavy rains of 2018 and allegations of impacts that would have been caused in Barcarena by Alunorte's operations, the event is described in detail on Hydro.com.
 More than 90 inspections / audits carried out by public bodies, such as the Municipal Environment Secretariat of Barcarena, State Environment Secretariat, IBAMA, Civil Defense of Barcarena and Abaetetuba, among others, confirmed that there was no overflow from the water basins or bauxite residues during the heavy rains in February 2018.
-There was no evidence of contamination in the communities caused by Alunorte related to the February 2018 rains.

 Other more in-depth studies were done after February 2018, including studies by i. research institutions, such as the Federal University of Pará (UFPA), ii. companies specialized in the environment, iii. literature reviews of studies, some of which produced even before the implementation of Alunorte, and after the implementation, such as the 2008 research conducted by UFPA in partnership with the Mineral Resources Research Company (CPRM in Portuguese), on the physical environment (soils, surface and groundwater) and biotic environment (aquatic life and vegetation) which indicates that the presence of metals such as iron and aluminum is related to the local / regional geological formation and therefore are found naturally in water, sediment and organisms.